MrDamiAde/Creating-A-Ticketing-System/README.md

 ![Screenshot 2024-08-27 163211](https://github.com/user-attachments/assets/ce733258-7676-43b1-a03d-1216cfc6949f)

-#### 3. Once the response details is received, it then sends the data to the "Tickets" list and a ticket is created
+#### 3. Once the response details are received, it then sends the data to the "Tickets" list and a ticket is created

 ![Screenshot 2024-08-27 163323](https://github.com/user-attachments/assets/c2802026-7a76-4944-b402-fad3258f558e)